 - 1 cup Shredded Cheddar (plant-based cheese equivalents will work).
 Select a variety that will melt but remain stringy.

-- 4-6 washed and dried baby spinach leaves.
+- 4-6 washed and dried baby spinach leaves, or 1/2 cup shredded carrots for variety.

 - Complimentary dipping condiments like sweet & sour Thai sauce or Tamarind & Date sauce.